jonpitch/jonpitch.github.io/_posts/2013-07-30-building-a-mean-pi.md

 {% highlight bash %}sudo /etc/init.d/nodejs.sh start
 sudo /etc/init.d/nodejs.sh stop{% endhighlight %}

 You should now have your NodeJS server up and running on port 8080.
 Special thanks to Matthias Rüedlinger who put this together.
-You can read more in depth about his process [here](http://blog.rueedlinger.ch/2013/03/raspberry-pi-and-nodejs-basic-setup/).
+You can read more in depth about his process on his blog (`http://blog.rueedlinger.ch/2013/03/raspberry-pi-and-nodejs-basic-setup/`).

 ## Install Express
 In the directory of our application, which we had as <em>/home/pi/application</em>, we'll want to create a file called <em>package.json:</em>